orbs-network/orbs-spec/behaviors/services/consensus-algo.md

   * It is recommanded to cache the previously committed block data in order to prevent fetching the data.
   * If fails or times out, skip this round.
 * Calculate the `random_seed` for the upcoming block.
-* Get a sorted list of committee members for the upcoming transaction block (ordering phase) by calling `ConsensusBuilder.RequestOrderingCommittee`.
+* Get a sorted list of committee members for the upcoming transaction block (ordering phase) by calling `ConsensusContext.RequestOrderingCommittee`.
-* Get a sorted list of committee members for the upcoming results block (execution validation phase) by calling `ConsensusBuilder.RequestValidationCommittee`.
+* Get a sorted list of committee members for the upcoming results block (execution validation phase) by calling `ConsensusContext.RequestValidationCommittee`.
-* Note: If the consensus algorithm relies on a single committee for both, call `ConsensusBuilder.RequestValidationCommittee` only based on the results block random seed.
+* Note: If the consensus algorithm relies on a single committee for both, call `ConsensusContext.RequestValidationCommittee` only based on the results block random seed.

 #### If Leader
-* Request new transactions block proposal (ordering phase) by calling `ConsensusBuilder.RequestNewTransactionsBlock`.
+* Request new transactions block proposal (ordering phase) by calling `ConsensusContext.RequestNewTransactionsBlock`.
-* Request new results block proposal (execution phase) by calling `ConsensusBuilder.RequestNewResultsBlock`.
+* Request new results block proposal (execution phase) by calling `ConsensusContext.RequestNewResultsBlock`.
 * Sign both proposals (according to the algo spec) - on hash of the header.
 * Send signed proposals with gossip to the algo of all committee nodes (according to the algo spec).